atreyasha/spp-explainability/README.md

                             diagnostics (default: 5)
 ```

-To visualize activating regex samples with corresponding STE neurons, execute the following:
+To visualize activating RE samples with corresponding TauSTE neurons, execute the following:

 ```shell
 bash scripts/visualize_regex_with_neurons.sh "/glob/to/regex/model/*/checkpoint(s)"
 ```

-To visualize only STE neurons, execute the following:
+To visualize only TauSTE neurons, execute the following:

 ```shell
 bash scripts/visualize_regex_only_neurons.sh "/glob/to/regex/model/*/checkpoint(s)"